 A. The rules contained in the current edition of Robert’s Rules of Order shall govern all matters or procedures not specifically covered by these Bylaws or any special rules of order the PCRC may adopt.

-A. The Bylaws may be amended by a vote of two-thirds (⅔) of the members present at any Membership or Special PCRC Meeting, provided the proposed amendment(s) has been announced during a Membership or Special PCRC Meeting and has been posted for at least thirty (30) days prior to voting.
+A. The Bylaws may be amended by a vote of two-thirds (⅔) of the members present at any Membership Meeting, provided the proposed amendment(s) has been announced during a Membership Meeting and has been posted for at least thirty (30) days prior to voting.

 Article IX – Endorsement of Candidates

-A. The PCRC, as an organization, shall not endorse any candidate(s) in a contested primary election for a national, state or local office.
+A. The PCRC shall not endorse any candidate(s) in a contested primary election for a national, state or local office.

 B. The PCRC may support the Republican Party and promote its principles and candidates in all non-contested and general elections.

-The Amendments to the Bylaws were submitted to members for a vote and passed unanimously at the October 4, 2012 Membership Meeting.
-Amended PCRC Bylaws submitted to HOA Rules Compliance Committee on October 9, 2012.
-Amendments were approved by the HOA Rules Compliance Committee on October 18, 2012 and by the PCHOA on November 21, 2012.
+Bylaws were submitted to members for a vote and passed unanimously at the Membership Meeting on October 6, 2022.
+PCRC Bylaws submitted to the HOA Rules Compliance Committee on October 10, 2022.